-On acceptance to the school, most students are assigned a faculty adviser to aid in planning their total program.
-Students are encouraged to meet with their adviser each term to evaluate progress, to identify academic and personal needs and match them with available school and University resources, to confirm University and course requirements, and to maximize the student's abilities to reach educational and professional goals.
-Freshman and sophomore students in the Generic BS program will meet with the Undergraduate Student Services Coordinator to plan their program of study.
-Upon entering their junior year, Generic BS students will be assigned to a faculty advisor.
+On acceptance to the school, all students are assigned a faculty adviser to aid in planning their total program.
+Students are expected to meet with their adviser each term to evaluate progress, to identify academic and personal needs and match them with available school and University resources, to confirm University and course requirements, and to maximize the student's abilities to reach educational and professional goals.
+In addition to meeting with their faculty adviser, freshman and sophomore students in the Generic BS program will meet with the Student Affairs Officer to plan their program of study.

 UCLA Child Care Services offers options to assist B.S., M.S.N. and Ph.D. students who will need to find quality child care.
 For information on child care options for UCLA students in academic programs, go to: http://www.childcare.ucla.edu

 Commencement 2018 for the UCLA School of Nursing will be held on Saturday, June 16, 2018 at 8:30 a.m. in Royce Hall on the UCLA campus.
 Seating in Royce Hall will be by ticket only.
 Tickets will be distributed to students in June.
 All students completing the degree-conferring programs, Bachelor of Science, Master of Science in Nursing and Doctor of Philosophy during the 2017-2018 academic year are encouraged to participate.
 Students who are scheduled to graduate will receive a Commencement Packet during the Winter Quarter.